Marwan Kheireddine: Career

 Kheireddine is a founding member of the Young Presidents’ Organization (YPO) - Lebanon chapter, created in 1999 and has since served in multiple positions including Chapter Chair, Education Officer, and Finance Officer.
 In addition he served as co-chair of the ‘YPO-London Business School Joint Executive Education Program’ from 2012 to 2014, where he also teaches an Introduction to Finance Session.
-He is also a founding member of the Young Arab Leaders and served as Lebanon's chapter first chairman.

 In 2005, Kheireddine was elected to the American University of Beirut, Olayan School of Business, Middle East Advisory Board.
 In 2012, he joined the Board of Trustees of the American Community School of Lebanon.
 He also serves on the board of trustees at USEK University.

-Kheireddine is also a founding member of the Board of Directors of the Lebanon Chapter of Endeavor.
-He serves as a board member of the Lebanese Center for Policy Studies (LCPS), a think tank.

-Kheireddine served as Minister of State in the Government of Lebanon from July 2011 to February 2014.
+Kheireddine served as Minister of State in the Government of Lebanon from 2011 to 2013 under PM Najib Mikati.

 In 2022, Kheireddine ran for parliament in Lebanon, but lost to Firas Hamdan.
+Kheireddine is a Druze.